Do not forget to use our mobile app. It will make your journey around the city way more interesting.

 Today it is difficult to imagine Moscow without the majestic silhouette of the main building of Lomonossov Moscow State University.
-What is now the most large-scale high-rise building in the capital stands at Vorobyevy or Leninskie Gory (Sparrow or Lenin Hills) since 1953.
+The most large-scale high-rise building in the capital stands at Vorobyevy or Leninskie Gory (Sparrow or Lenin Hills) since 1953.
 It was the year of completion of the 4-year unprecedented construction project of the University ensemble designed by architects L. Rudnev, S. Chernyshev, P. Abrosimov and A.Hryakov.
 The chief engineer of the project was V.N.Nasonov.

 The complex consists of 30 major and 20 auxiliary buildings, an observatory, a botanical garden, a park, and a sports area.
 Its total surface area is about 167 hectares.

 During the construction of Moscow State University a new support system was developed.
 The developer of the system was an outstanding designer N.V.Nikitin (creator of the Ostankino TV Tower in Moscow).
 MSU resides on a box-like foundation, "floating" in the soil and provides a uniform draft for the building.
-Also developed were special parts for the steel frame.
-The building of Moscow State University was the tallest building in Europe at the time of its construction.
+Original parts of the steel frame were also developed.
+The building of the Moscow State University at that time was the tallest building in Europe.

-18 - and 9-storey dormitory wings are attached to the main building, forming cour d'honneurcourtyards.
+From the main building, the 18- and 9-storey wings of the hostels diverge, forming courtyard-courdoners.
 Students and post-graduates live in dormitories and in the corner towers are apartments for faculty members.